Granactive Retinoid Vs. Retinol: Which Is Better For Your Skin?

 Granactive Retinoid vs Retinol in Squalane

 Since The Ordinary has such a wide variety of retinoid products, they are often some of the most recommended.
-Since they have such a wide variety, it can sometimes be confusing and hard to pick the right one.

 The Ordinary’s Granactive Retinoid and Retinol in Squalane are two of their most popular products (and both are great).
+But many people wonder what’s the difference between granactive retinoid and retinol in squalane?

 If you are a beginner to retinol, you can either start with The Ordinary Retinol is Squalane or The Ordinary Granactive Retinoid (the lowest strength ones).
 Both are great options for beginner retinoids, but remember, they are very different.